 Soldiers are given two test: Written--30 question multiple choice, which a soldier must score 70% in order to pass, and Hand-on--students are tested on 4 of the 6 loads taught, which a soldier must pass both tests to move on to the Rappelling Phase.
 Soldier are allowed one retest per exam.

-Physical Fitness: 3 mile ability group run/sit-up improvement, 6 mile road march with 25lbs. of equipment in 1.5 hours.
+Physical Fitness: Three-mile ability group run/sit-up improvement, six-mile road march with 25lbs. of equipment in 90 minutes.

 Phase III: Rappelling Phase